DD4WH/Teensy-Bat-Detector/README.md

 -	0 to 48kHz frequency span (96kHz is possible, but experimental at the moment)
 - open source software (MIT licence) that can easily be extended for further functions

+Thanks to Frank B (https://github.com/FrankBoesing), who kindly provided the code to change the samplerate.
+Without that, this bat detector would not have been possible!